deepfence/ThreatMapper/docs/docs/cloudscanner/gcp.md

 2. gcloud cli is configured and is able to access the required project where cloud scanner will be deployed
 3. Install docker and docker compose on the gcp compute instance([refer docker documentation for installation instructions](https://docs.docker.com/engine/install/))
-4. If a existing gcp compute instance instance is used, check if docker and docker compose plugins are installed on the gcp compute instance.
+4. If an existing gcp compute instance is used, check if docker and docker compose plugins are installed on the gcp compute instance.

 :::